quakelive-server-standards/quakelive-server-standards/README.md

 # Docker-based Quake Live Server Framework

-A Docker-based Quake Live server framework with preinstalled minqlx and full configurability.
-You can use these files as a base for your own Quake Live servers.
-This respository will be constantly updated with popular server configurations variables, recommendable workshop maps, factories and minqlx plugins.
-It aims to collect and provide sensible standards.
+This repository is two in one.
+It is a community-drive collection of Quake Live server configurations which aims to evolve Quake Live in all its different aspects and at the same it is a Docker-based Quake Live server framework with which you can host as many Quake Live servers as you like.

 ## Features

 - Docker-based server management
+- Community-driven configuration standards
+- New configurations to evolve Quake Live
+- Factories
+- Map pools
+- Docker images
+- Gathered and documented Minqlx plugins
+- Gathered and documented 3rd party Quake Live applications
+- Command-line Quake Live rcon and stats console
+- Complete and up to date CVAR guide
+- Workshop item lists
-- Download Steam Workshop items
+- Download of Steam Workshop items
+- Convert Quake 3 maps to Quake Live maps

 ## Overview